JustinLove/ingame_tips/README.md

 ## Features

+- "Triggers" show tips when something relevant has happened.
+- "Proofs" silence tips you obvoiusly know already.
 - Advanced anti-nag technology avoids repeating tips too often.
-- "Proofs" silence tips you obvoiusly know already.
 - APM tracking tries to keep generic tips away from battles.

 This mod is primarily beginner focused; experienced players will likely hit most of the proofs and few of the triggers, and may never see a contextual tip.